 The most recognized brand in footwear has been in the running shoe market for a long time.
 But it has only been in the past few years that Nike has started designing shoes specifically for the trail market.
-Enter two of the brand’s most popular models.
-The Nike Pegasus Trail vs Wildhorse.
+Enter two of the brand’s most popular models: the Nike Pegasus Trail vs Wildhorse.

 Nike Pegasus Trail vs Wildhorse